[Holodeck –

 [Corridor]

-TUVOK: Tuvok to Lt Torres.
-Has any equipment repair been authorised
+TUVOK: Tuvok to Lieutenant Torres.
+Has any equipment repair been

 TORRES [OC] Negative.
 What’s going on?